 Falling into the trap of posting inappropriate things online is all too easy.
 This could be anything from being tagged in an inept picture on Facebook to getting involved in a passionate Twitter argument.
 As much as it may seem acceptable at the moment, it can become quite the hindrance in the future.
 Employers, colleges, and even legal entities are all able to find subject matter that you have posted in the past.
 Which is why it is vital to develop a plan to protect yourself from online embarrassment.
 Before you develop a thorough plan, it is essential to understand how your online post can come back to haunt you.
+Maintaining a positive image online will minimize the number of negative reviews you respond to.

 How Your Online Post Will Affect You